 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), alcohol is the most commonly abused drug behind tobacco products, and the most commonly abused prescription medications are opiate medications.
-It should be no surprise then that these two medications are also commonly abused in conjunction with one another.
+It should be no surprise then that mixing both alcohol and opiates are commonly abused in conjunction with one another.

 Alcohol and opioid medications like OxyContin (oxycodone); hydrocodone products such as Vicodin, Lortab, and Norco; morphine; and heroin are central nervous system depressants.
 The primary mechanism of action for alcohol and opiates involves different neurotransmitters, but the use of both substances also activates some of the same neurotransmitters, like dopamine.
 Most often, people use alcohol to enhance the effects of opiate drugs and not the opposite, although using opiates to enhance the effects of alcohol does occur occasionally.